Extremal Contours: Gradient-driven contours for compact visual attribution

 Computer Scientist

 Outside of research, I enjoy solving mechanical puzzles, exploring new technologies, and studying psychology and human behavior.
+Currently, I am reading evolutionary biology (mostly Richard Dawkins books) out of curiosity about complex adaptive systems and the evolution behind them.

 PhD Computer Science